Dental Hygiene Selective Admission Requirements

 Office Observation Visits

-Applicants are required to visit 2 dental offices for 8 hours (minimum 4 hours each) for the purpose of observing behind-the-scenes operations and the role of the dental hygienist in that office.
+Applicants are required to visit 2 dental offices for a total of 8 hours (minimum of 4 hours at each office) for the purpose of observing behind-the-scenes operations and the role of the dental hygienist in that office.
 The Pre-Admission Observation/Work Experience Form must be submitted along with the electronic Dental Hygiene Application.
 Observation hours never expire.

 Additional Important Information